galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Integrating areas of missing peaks

-At this point, the peak list may contain `NA` values when peaks were not considered peaks in only some of the samples in the first peak picking step.
-In this step, we will integrate signal in the mz-rt area of an ion (chromatographic peak group) for samples in which no chromatographic peak for this ion was identified.
+At this point, the peak list may contain `NA` values when peaks were not considered in only some of the samples in the first peak-picking step.
+In this step, we will integrate the signal in the mz-rt area of an ion (chromatographic peak group) for samples in which no chromatographic peak for this ion was identified.

 > <hands-on-title> Integrating areas of missing peaks </hands-on-title>
 >